HappySaxena/Arista_High_Prep_InterIIT_14.0/README.md

 ---

 ## 👥 Advanced Client View (Without 802.11mc)
-Since deployment hardware lacked IEEE 802.11mc (FTM), a **passive client-view framework** was designed using TCP timestamps.
+Since deployment hardware lacked IEEE 802.11mc (FTM), a **passive client-view framework** was designed using TCP timestamps (TSval &TSecr) which is more robust than ping and ACK based RTT method.

 For each client, the system derives:
 - Median RTT